freelawproject/free.law/content/pages/pacer-facts.md

  - There is also documentation from 2005 [about "bulk data" files here][bulk] (PACER does *not* actually have bulk data).

  - The FJC manages an "[Integrated Database][idb]" which has extensive documentation about PACER fields and data.
+We have [our own cheat sheet for the IDB as well][idb-facts].

  - Finally, we have created [an open source system for crawling PACER][js].